pequet/dls-submodules-commit-workflow/memory-bank/system-patterns.md

 ## 6. Integration Points with External Systems
 *   **System 1:** Git
     *   The script is entirely dependent on the `git` command-line tool being present on the system.
 It integrates tightly with Git to read repository state and perform commit and push operations.
+*   **System 2:** `vibe-tools`
+    *   The script integrates with the `vibe-tools` CLI to provide AI-powered commit message generation.
+This introduces a dependency on this tool and its configuration for the AI features to work.

 ---
 **How to Use This File Effectively:**